Helluva Boss: Production and release

 On October 31, 2020, the first episode of season 1 was released.
 In the episode, Rogers and Horvitz return as Blitzo and Moxxie, and while Lindbeck returns as Loona, she is replaced by Vivian Nixon as the voice of Millie.
 Baker was replaced by Bryce Pinkham as Stolas.
 Guest stars of the episode include Monsoon, Mara Wilson, and Maxwell Atoms.
-The same day, Jefferson Friedman released a single from the soundtrack of the first episode, entitled "Stolas Speaks."
-Medrano has shared several teasers for the show on her Instagram and Twitter accounts throughout the show's production.

 On January 31, 2021, the third episode of the series was age-restricted by YouTube.
-In response, entertainment site Newgrounds offered to host an uncensored version of the episode and promote it with "a front page banner," something which Medrano expressed interest in.
+In response, entertainment site Newgrounds offered to host an uncensored version of the episode and promote it with "a front page banner", something which Medrano expressed interest in.
 The episode's age restriction was lifted the next day.

-In February 2021, Medrano told Insider that Helluva Boss remains independent of Hazbin Hotel, stating she intends to keep it that way "as long as the audience wants to keep seeing it", adding that she has "a plan for where the story goes and ends."
+In September 2021, Medrano spoke on a virtual stage at the Animation Exposé of the Ottawa International Animation Festival about creating Hazbin Hotel and Helluva Boss.
+She was joined by Bryan Dimas, the associate producer of development at Warner Bros.
+Animation and co-director of a group called LatinX in Animation.

 In February 2022, the official Helluva Boss Twitter account stated that the season one finale would be out "soon" but that it was taking longer than expected, and noted that season two was in production.

-On June 3, 2022, the Helluva Boss Twitter account released an update after what was originally intended to be the final episode of season 1 was delayed.
-The update announced that the series would instead be moving forward with season 2 on July 30, 2022, making "OZZIE'S" the season 1 finale retroactively.
-The original season 1 finale will instead be released at an unknown later date as a standalone special.
+On June 3, 2022, the Helluva Boss Twitter account released an update after the final episode of season 1 was delayed, and the series would instead be moving forward with season 2.
+The original season 1 finale was released a year later on June 24, 2023.
+The second season premiered on July 30, 2022.
+The series has included celebrities such as Kesha, Norman Reedus, Mara Wilson, Alex Brightman and others as guest stars.

+On March 27, 2023, the show was confirmed to be renewed for a third season, in active production.
+On May 25, 2023, Medrano stated that the series was planned to be "a very set 4 season story".
+On July 31, 2023, VivziePop posted titles for the upcoming episodes for season 2 on Twitter.

+On April 26, 2024, a spin-off short series of Helluva Boss titled Helluva Shorts was announced at LVLUP Expo, with the first short being released on the same day.